AI governance, funding, and training briefing

-What is this briefing?
+What it is

 What we cover.